Tensor ideals of abelian type and quantum groups: Tensor ideals of abelian type

 so it follows that there is a unique minimal element in $\Ob^{-1}(\bI)$, that we denote by $\bI^{\min}$.
 Explicitly, this is the tensor ideal of all morphisms that factor through an object in $\bI$.

 It follows from locality of endomorphism algebras of indecomposable objects that

+where the set of indecomposable objects in the join $\vee$ of two thick tensor ideals is the union of the sets of indecomposable objects in both thick tensor ideals.
 Hence there is always a maximal element in $\Ob^{-1}(\bI)$ that we denote by $\bI^{\max}$.
 We will call the tensor ideals of the form $\bI^{\max}$ the {\bf semiprimitive} tensor ideals.
 This is motivated by the fact a tensor ideal $\cI$ is semiprimitive if and only if the `monoidal Jacobson radical', see Remark~\ref{rem:dic}, of $\cA/\cI$ is zero.